Old name, new purpose: why we’ve gone back to RNID

 Value

-In 2021, we received 48 preliminary applications.
-Of these, 25 applicants were invited to submit a full application, following which, 5 grants were awarded.
+In 2024, we received 48 preliminary applications.
+Of these, 25 applicants were invited to submit a full application.
+The outcome of this round of funding will be announced in early 2025 (4 projects expected).

 Application process

 All applications should be submitted via our online grants management system, Flexi-Grant.
-There is further guidance on Flexi-Grant about how to complete your application.
+There is further guidance within Flexi-Grant to help you complete your application.
+Please contact us if you have any problems using Flexi-Grant.

-The call and guidelines for 2023 and our standard terms and conditions (subject to review) can be downloaded below:
+The call and guidelines for 2025, a sample copy of the preliminary and full application forms, our standard terms and conditions (subject to review), and a guide to using Flexi-Grant can be downloaded below:

 Selection procedure